Ingest data from Salesforce

 Salesforce login

-8. (Optional) If you’re using a Salesforce sandbox, click Use Custom Domain, then provide the sandbox URL and proceed to login.
+7. If you’re ingesting from a Salesforce sandbox, click Use Custom Domain.
+Provide the sandbox URL, and then proceed to login.
+Databricks recommends logging in as a Salesforce user that’s dedicated to Databricks ingestion.

 Use custom domain button